Whatsapp Icon

 Mediastinoscopy for Staging and Biopsy

 Staging is crucial for determining the extent of cancer's spread within the body, and mediastinoscopy plays a significant role in this process.
-By allowing direct visual and physical examination of the mediastinal structures, doctors can assess how far cancer has progressed.
+By allowing direct visual and physical examination of the mediastinal structures, doctors can assess how far the cancer has progressed.
 This information is essential for crafting a personalized treatment plan.
 During the procedure, small samples of tissue are also collected for biopsy, providing a definitive diagnosis and helping tailor treatment strategies to combat the specific type of cancer present.

 Mediastinoscopy vs. Other Diagnostic Techniques